 - Known Malware

 - Site Errors

-To enable automatic scanning, navigate to the main page of the security settings, and click the Enable button beneath Site Scan Scheduling.
+To enable automatic scanning, navigate to the security settings, and click the toggle switch button to enable Site Scan Scheduling.

 After enabling the Site Scan Scheduling feature, your site will receive daily scans.

-You can force a manual site scan by clicking the Scan Now button on the Site Scan widget locating on the right sidebar in the iThemes Security Pro settings.
+You can force a manual site scan by clicking the Scan Now button on the Site Scan card located in your iThemes Security Pro Dashboard.

 To manage emails generated by the Site Sanner in the Notification Center.